Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 creates the account `@account_anonymous` with the public key of Anonymous inside it, so that Anonymous will be able to control that account.
-But there is more: that command will also associate the publi key of the account to the account itself, inside a hash map contained in the manifest of the node, called _accounts ledger_.
-The `moka keys bind` command will simply consult that hash map, to see if somebody has already bound an account that public key.
+But there is more: that command will also associate the public key of the account to the account itself, inside a hash map contained in the manifest of the node, called _accounts ledger_.
+The `moka keys bind` command will simply consult the accounts ledger, to see if somebody has already bound an account to that public key.

 > If, inside the accounts ledger, there is an account _C_ already associated to the
 > public key,